 • A well-established student organization: MU’s chapter of the National Student Speech-Language-Hearing Association benefits from strong membership, providing opportunities for leadership and professional development.

-• Practical, hands-on experience: Seniors may serve as student clinicians in the Robert G. Combs Language Preschool and/or the Accent Modification and Pronunciation Program.
+• Practical, hands-on experience: Seniors may serve as student clinicians in the Combs Language Preschool and/or the Accent Expansion Program.
 Undergraduates may participate in research labs maintained by the SLHS faculty.

 Course work

-Students may major in SLHS and take limited SLHS coursework during their freshman and sophomore years at MU, but do not officially enter the BHS degree program until their junior year following application and admission to the program.
+Students may major in SLHS and take limited SLHS coursework during their freshman and sophomore years at MU, but do not officially enter the BHS degree program until they are eligible to declare the major.
 In addition to the general education requirements established by the University of Missouri, SLHS majors must complete a minimum of 42 hours of coursework in Speech, Language and Hearing Sciences (plus elective courses to bring total credit hours to 120).

 Advising worksheet

-Students may use the BHS in SLHS advising worksheet as a guide, but advising through the School of Health Professions Student Services is highly recommended.
+Students may use the BHS in SLHS advising worksheet as a guide, but advising through the College of Health Sciences Student Services is highly recommended.